-How Do Installment Sales Work?
+How Installment Sales Work

-- Partially deferring taxes while improving cash flow
+- Deferring taxes while improving cash flow

-Depreciation
+Depreciation Recapture

 Payment on Demand